 Developing Fine Motor Skills

 By 5 to 6 months, babies improve their grip.
-Their fingers become stronger.
-They can hold objects with more control.
+Their fingers become stronger, and they can hold objects with more control.
 This progress leads to better hand-eye coordination.

 Using Hands And Mouth Together

 From 6 to 9 months, babies often put toys in their mouths.
 This behavior helps them explore textures and shapes.
-It’s a normal part of their sensory development (CDC, updated 2025-04-08).
+It is a normal part of their sensory development (CDC, updated 2025-04-08).

 Encouraging Safe Exploration

 Choose age-appropriate toys that comply with safety standards.
 They should be safe for mouthing and too large to fit entirely in the CPSC small parts test cylinder (1.25 in × 2.25 in) (CPSC guidance).
 Avoid small parts that can be a choking hazard.
-Always supervise playtime to ensure safety.
+Always supervise playtime to keep your baby safe.

 Credit: www.thebump.com